Risks and Opportunities

 The pace of growth in those economies whose flows of goods HHLA serves is a key precondition for the future development of container throughput, transport volumes and logistics services.
 If demand for these services fails to materialise as expected, the high level of fixed costs associated with this business model means that it might not be possible to compensate fully for divergences in earnings caused by underutilised capacity in the short and medium term.
 An economic trend that falls short of expectations may also require adjustments to the valuation of assets (mainly property, plant and equipment and financial assets).
 HHLA regularly checks for any impairment of its assets and makes adjustments where necessary.

 Research institutes forecast moderate global economic growth for 2017 after a difficult year in 2016, which was dominated by largely stagnating global trade and political uncertainty, among other things.
 Although the advanced economies are expected to continue their stable but modest growth, uncertainty surrounds the possible consequences of Brexit in Europe and the further development of the US economy following the change of president.
 In China, economic growth is expected to slow slightly but remain at a high level.
 Planned protectionist measures, as recently resolved by decree in the USA, will impose strict limits on global growth.
 On the other hand, there are opportunities for a stronger volume trend in connection with the growth potential of Central and Eastern European economies such as Poland, the Czech Republic, Slovakia and Hungary, which use the Port of Hamburg for a large proportion of their transcontinental trade.
-Should the economic trend exceed expectations, prompting stronger volume growth, this could present an opportunity to profit from higher earnings by achieving in handling and boosting volumes in downstream transport systems.
+Should the economic trend exceed expectations, prompting stronger volume growth, this could present an opportunity to profit from higher earnings by achieving economies of scale in handling and boosting volumes in downstream transport systems.
 A gradual lifting of the economic sanctions imposed on the Russian Federation could also have a positive impact on the volume trend.

 For 2017, the market research institute Drewry expects slight growth in global container throughput and the Northern Europe–Asia trade route, which is particularly important to HHLA.
 The correlation factor between relevant GDP and containerised trading volumes is expected to remain unchanged at less than 1.
 In other words, the partial decoupling of economic growth and growth in container traffic is set to continue.
 The anticipated growth in the Northern Europe–Asia trade route is therefore expected to fall short of economic growth in the eurozone in 2017.
 Consequently, volume and capacity risks remain relevant to HHLA.

 Throughput and transport volumes in the markets of relevance for HHLA are monitored closely to ensure trends are recognised at an early stage.
-Where they are scalable, controllable costs and – e.g. for the further expansion of the container – are adjusted in line with the foreseeable level of demand.
+Where they are scalable, controllable costs and investments – e.g. for the further expansion of the container terminals – are adjusted in line with the foreseeable level of demand.

 Competitive Environment